 The Monash Journalism program is designed to facilitate entry to an exciting and challenging profession.
-Our program is housed in one of the largest Journalism schools in Australia.
+Our program is run at one of the most developed Journalism schools in Australia.
 The program is taught by award-winning journalists and renowned journalism academics, in a new multi-million dollar purpose-built facility at Caulfield campus.

 Monash journalism graduates have workedin key editorial positions worldwide, including News Corp, Fairfax, Channel 9, ABC, London newspapers and the South China Morning Post in Hong Kong.